Kavisha022/PDF_Summarizer/README.md

 🏗️ **Packaging with PyInstaller**
-To make a standalone Windows .exe: pyinstaller --onefile --windowed bestPDFSummarizer.py Output .exe will be in the dist/ folder.
+To make a standalone Windows .exe: pyinstaller --onefile --windowed bestPDFSummarizer.py .
+Output .exe will be in the dist/ folder.

 ▶️ **Usage Guide**
-Run the application (python bestPDFSummarizer.py or double-click .exe) Click 📁 "Open PDF and Summarize"
+Run the application (python bestPDFSummarizer.py or double-click .exe), Click 📁 "Open PDF and Summarize",
-Wait while the summary is generated
+Wait while the summary is generated,
-Click 💾 "Save Summary" to export it
+Click 💾 "Save Summary" to export it.